runpod/docs/docs/get-started/manage-accounts.md

 ## Audit logs

-RunPod includes audit logs to help you understand what actions were created.
+RunPod includes audit logs to help you understand which actions were used.
 Go to the [Audit logs](https://www.runpod.io/console/user/audit-logs) settings.

 You can view and filter the audit logs by date range, user, resource, resource ID, and action.